scroll to top

 Collection of Digital Images

 Video footage is collected for Library District purposes.
 The Library District is under no legal obligation to collect video footage.
-Only the Library District Director and Department Heads may turn off the security cameras for maintenance, or to ensure patron, guest, invitee, or staff privacy.
+Only the Library Director and designated staff members in the absence of the Library Director may turn off the security cameras for maintenance, or to ensure patron, guest, invitee, or staff privacy.

 Acceptable Use and Patron Privacy